"Follow along by entering the following examples in the Lissp REPL.

 (lambda (spam eggs) eggs) ;Simple cases look like other Lisps, but

-((lambda abc ; params not strictly required to be a tuple.
+((lambda abc ; params need not actually be a tuple.

 (print c b a)) ;There are three parameters.